reginasar/stripe82_cutouts_and_mocks/README.md

 5) **Get back/foreground frames**.
 In case you don't want to re-use the frames of the observed galaxies, you should download a new set of frames with:

+Open a terminal and run 'bash download_bg_frames.sh' .
+This will create a 'frames_bg' directory and download the frames inside it (96G total).

 Otherwise skip this step and just set the bg_frames option in the config file to be the path of the observed frames used earlier.